-The above graph represents Apple products sales worldwide, by quarter, starting from fiscal Q3 2007 to fiscal Q2 2019.
-Apple products include the iPhone, iPad, iPod and MacBooks.
+The above graph represents Apple products sales worldwide, by quarter, starting from fiscal Q3 2007 to fiscal Q4 2020.
+Apple products include the iPhone, iPad and MacBooks.
 Due to the declining sales of its products, the Cupertino giant has stopped revealing their sales figures from the first quarter of fiscal 2019.
-However, a market research firm IDC continues to estimate the sales figures of iPhones, every quarter.
+However, a market research firm IDC continues to estimate the sales figures of iPhones, iPad and Mac, every quarter.

 |Source||Apple’s official Reports, SEC Filings, IDC|